home-assistant/home-assistant.io/source/_integrations/blebox.markdown

 - BleBox rollerGate
 - BleBox gateBox

-For now, only a minimum set of features are supported (e.g., no tilt support for shutterBox).
+Set of features includes tilt support for shutterBox.

 ## Binary sensors
 This integration adds BleBox device as a binary_sensor in Home Assistant.